simonskayi/simonskayi/README.md

 </p>

   # Roboust App
-  ### Technolgies : Kotlin,Firebase Authentication, MVVM , XML, DataStore, Hilt-DI
+  ### Technologies : Kotlin,Firebase Authentication, MVVM , XML, DataStore, Hilt-DI
  This application is still in development.
 It is an appointment booking application for hiring a certified electrical engineers from Roboust Electrical Solution.
 Users would be able to book for a home service with the company directly from their mobile.
 This application will make it easier to find and hire a certified electrical engineers for your job.
 Target users-Ghana.
 Worked on Registering and Authenticating users using Firebase as a backend. (find the apps source code from my git repository below)